Irma Bandiera: Honours and memory

 In Bologna, a road named after Bandiera begins at the Arco del Meloncello, the place where she was murdered.
 There is a memorial plaque there to her memory:

-On the occasion of the 72nd anniversary of the Liberation, Bologna paid tribute to Bandiera in the neighborhood where she was born and where she was later killed.
+On the occasion of the 72nd anniversary of the Liberation, Bologna paid tribute to Bandiera in the neighbourhood where she was born and where she was later killed.
 The association CHEAP Street Poster Art and the duo of street artists of Orticanoodles (pseudonym of duo of Italian artists composed of Wally (born in Carrara) and Alita (born in Milan), chose for this the facade of the Bombicci, the school that claims a "democratic and anti-fascist vocation" purpose, and also to express how Bandiera was a national heroine and also daughter of the same district.
 A large mural was created using the pouncing technique, reproducing her smiling face as she was immortalized in one of her most famous photographs.